-A peaceful living environment and a predominantly young and family-oriented population that exerts constant pressure on the many services that must and need to be provided to the residents by the borough and by the City of Montreal.
+A peaceful living environment and a predominantly young and family-oriented population that exerts constant pressure on the many services that must be provided, need to be provided to the residents by the borough and by the City of Montreal.

-The city of Montreal is composed of 19 boroughs that hold specific powers.
+The city of Montreal is composed of 19 boroughs that each hold specific powers.

 The economy of L'Ile-Bizard-Sainte-Genevieve borough with its six islands, more than 500 waterside properties, close to 35 km of shoreline and over 350,000 square meters of waterside land is a lot about protecting the local environment.

 Actions hostile to water do create harmful consequences such as an excessive proliferation of algae, a degradation of water, quality hazards to health, ongoing erosion of riverbanks and a decrease in market value of properties.

 L'Ile-Bizard is characterized by its three famous golf courses.
 Golf Saint-Raphael with its two prestigious courses, the Royal Montreal Golf Club founded in 1873 and the Elm Ridge Country Club with its two 18-hole Championship courses.

 And, Sainte-Genevieve is characterized by the very convenient Cégep Gérald Godin, a Quebec poet, a journalist and a politician.